-For 24 years, Richard Doty has been entrusted with the keys to the Smithsonian’s National Museum of American History’s legendary coin vault, which houses some of the most important coins in the world.
-Doty’s “America’s Money, America’s Story” is one of the most respected books on the subject of U.S. coins and currency, and his next book with Whitman Publishing, “Pictures From a Distant Country,” will focus on obsolete U.S. currency.
+For more than 25 years, Richard Doty was entrusted with the keys to the Smithsonian’s National Museum of American History’s legendary coin vault, which houses some of the most important coins in the world.
+Doty’s “America’s Money, America’s Story” is one of the most respected books on the subject of U.S. coins and currency, and his last book with Whitman Publishing, “Pictures From a Distant Country,” focused on obsolete U.S. currency.
 You can see samples from the Smithsonian’s U.S. coins collection at their “Legendary Coins and Currency” microsite, which is a member of our Hall of Fame.

 When I was 8 years old I had a friend named Jimmy Hood.
 His father was in the army, and he had been on the staff with General MacArthur when MacArthur was effectively the boss of Japan right after World War II.
 Jimmy had some Japanese and Chinese coins, so we swapped a few things, as kids will do.
 And at that point, in 1950, I just got hooked on coins.

 I also had some paper currency when I was a kid, thanks to a friend who had been in the Flying Tigers.
 He brought back some Indian rupees and some Chinese private bank notes from the early 20th century.
 I admired the engraving, but for an 8-year-old kid, paper money was a bit abstract.

 When I was growing up in Oregon in the 1950s, early ’60s, we were still using silver dollars.
 When you’ve got something like that in your hand, you know it’s money—it has heft, it has weight.
 It’s funny: I wrote an entire book on obsolete bank notes, but I never actually collected them.